lgibelli/singularity-docs/index.rst

         "org.label-schema.build-size": "715MB"
     }

-You will notice that the one label doesn’t belong to the label schema, .
+You will notice that the one label doesn’t belong to the label schema, ``MAINTAINER`` .
 This was a user provided label during bootstrap.
-Finally, for Singularity versions >= 2.4, the image build size is added as a label, , and the label schema is used throughout.
+Finally, for Singularity versions >= 2.4, the image build size is added as a label, ``org.label-schema.build-size``, and the label schema is used throughout.
 For versions earlier than 2.4, containers did not use the label schema, and looked like this: